-Analytics can shape the retailers view of the customer by answering questions like: What are my customers purchasing?
+Retail analytics can shape the retailers view of the customer by answering questions like: What are my customers purchasing?
 What brand is my customer likely to purchase?

 Analytics provide insight into profitability by answering questions like: Which stores are my best performers?
 Which brands are the most profitable?
 What is my monthly overhead for the region/state?

-Analytics provide insight into employees by answering questions like: What employee has the highest store sales?
+Retail analytics provide insight into employees by answering questions like: What employee has the highest store sales?
 What are the commission totals?
 Were employee sales targets met?

-The insight into analytics is endless when you are able to tell a story about your data.
+The insight into retail analytics is endless when you are able to tell a story about your data.
 Whether you have one system and one back end data source or multiple systems and multiple data sources – dashboards provide a holistic view of an organization at a glance.
 Increasingly, executives are relying on dashboards to present real-time business analytics to drive the decision-making process.
 This unique communication platform will decrease the overhead, increase the bottom line and allow for substantial growth for any retailer that uses this powerful tool to guide their business.